nokia/SReXperts/docs/index.md

   - navigation
 ---

-# Welcome to the Hackathon at SReXperts 2025
+# Welcome to the SReXplore event at SReXperts 2025

-Welcome to the 2025 SReXperts hackathon.
+Welcome to the 2025 SReXplore event at SReXperts.

-We are very glad to welcome you to this special event, the 20th anniversary for SReXperts (and the 5th for the hackathon).
+We are very glad to welcome you to this special event, the 20th anniversary for SReXperts (and the 5th for the event).

-Nokia prides itself on the excellent technical products, solutions that we deliver to the market, and this hackathon is no exception.
+Nokia prides itself on the excellent technical products, solutions that we deliver to the market, and this event is no exception.
 A large team of engineers, developers and product managers have been working hard to deliver what, we'll hope you agree, is a challenging and informative set of activities to challenge you, no matter what you experience level.

 ## Open to all and something for everyone

-Whether you're a relative novice to Nokia's products, or a seasoned expert, there is something in this hackathon for you!
+Whether you're a relative novice to Nokia's products, or a seasoned expert, there is something in this event for you!
 All you will need is your trusty laptop, an afternoon of focus and possibly some coffee (supplied!) and you should find something to benefit both you and your organizations.

 ## Getting started

-This page is your starting point into the hackathon, it should get you familiar with the lab environment provided by Nokia, and provide an overview of the suggested sample activities.
+This page is your starting point into the event, it should get you familiar with the lab environment provided by Nokia, and provide an overview of the suggested sample activities.

 **Please read this page all the way through before attempting any of the activities.**